 Still, there’s plenty of useful content to explore.
 You don't just get one or two generic setup guides, for instance – there are tutorials for Windows, Android, iOS, macOS and Linux, as well as guidance on using the system with Chrome OS and various routers, and related advice for Roku, Chromecast and Kodi.

 If you can't find an answer in the knowledgebase, live chat is available on the website.

 We posted a test question, asking which of IPVanish's supported protocols we should use.
 A friendly agent replied within a couple of minutes, got straight to the point (no messing around requesting account details or anything else), asked relevant questions and provided useful and accurate information very quickly.

 That's a great performance, and a major improvement on the 'send an email and wait' approach of some other services (although if you're happy to send an email, IPVanish supports that, too).

 IPVanish review: Final verdict

-IPVanish has lots of features, highly configurable apps and speedy live chat support to help keep everything running smoothly.
-But there are some problems, too, and issues with usability and a scattering of smaller glitches are just enough to keep it off the top spot.
+IPVanish boasts reliable WireGuard performance, highly configurable apps and speedy live chat support to help keep everything running smoothly.
+But issues with usability and a scattering of smaller glitches mean IPVanish can't quite match the best VPN providers.